 Dig deep here.
 Journaling, meditation, and therapy can help you process the emotions that will inevitably come up with such a loaded topic.
 Remember to observe without judgment, and that it’s okay to feel what you feel.

-If you’re in the San Francisco area and would like guidance in making the decision to become a mother or not, or you’ve already made your decision and need support, please reach out to schedule a session.
+Looking for guidance in making the decision to become a mother or not?
+Already made your decision and need support?